 Image credit: Sea Horse

 They’ve also got a Healthy mattress series which seniors might prefer for back support, as well as foldable designs that can be tucked away when not in use, from $44.50 for the Single Size Foldable Foam Mattress.

-5. King Koil – mid-tier pocket coil innerspring mattresses
+7. King Koil – Mid-tier pocket coil innerspring mattresses

 Image credit: The Mattress Boutique

-International brand King Koil has plenty of mattress types to choose from, but the type they’re best known for is their 5-zone pocket coil spring mattress ($4,899 on Lazada).
+International brand King Koil has plenty of mattress types to choose from, but the type they’re best known for is their 5-zone pocket coil spring mattress.
 Unlike other mattresses with uniform springs across the bed, this design comes with specialised contour zones, with areas around the neck and spine made firmer to provide more support.

 Price: From ~$400 for a Single mattress

 8. IKEA – Budget-friendly mattresses

 IKEA’s home to our favourite meatballs, minimalist furniture and also, affordable mattresses priced from just double digits.
 Innerspring mattresses start from $79, while foam mattresses are priced from $99.
-Even if you splurge in a pocket coil innerspring mattress, that’ll set you back a maximum of $1,099.
+Even if you splurge on a pocket coil innerspring mattress, that’ll set you back a maximum of $1,099.